-Nancy Pelosi Says Congress Won’t Move To Censure Donald Trump
+Nancy Pelosi Says Congress Won't Move To Censure Donald Trump

 On Saturday, the Senate voted 57-43 to acquit former President Donald Trump on a charge of incitement of insurrection against the U.S. government.
 Moments after the upper chamber reached its decision, Speaker of the House of Representatives Nancy Pelosi said that she won't move to censure Trump.

 As The Hill reported, speaking to a group of reporters at the Capitol, Pelosi ripped into Republican senators for refusing to hold the former commander-in-chief accountable and argued that it would be pointless to censure him.
-“Censure is a slap in the face of the Constitution.
-It lets everybody off the hook,” Pelosi said.

-“Oh, these cowardly senators who couldn’t face up to what the president did and what was at stake for our country are now going to have a chance to give a little slap on the wrist?”
+"Censure is a slap in the face of the Constitution.
+It lets everybody off the hook," Pelosi said.

-“We don’t censure people for inciting insurrection that kills people in the Capitol,” Pelosi continued, stressing that censure is used when Congress wants to reprimand an elected official, not when the head of state commits high crimes and misdemeanors.
+"Oh, these cowardly senators who couldn't face up to what the president did and what was at stake for our country are now going to have a chance to give a little slap on the wrist?""We don't censure people for inciting insurrection that kills people in the Capitol," Pelosi continued, stressing that the process is used when Congress wants to reprimand an elected official, not when the head of state commits high crimes and misdemeanors.

-Pelosi also took aim at Senate Minority Leader Mitch McConnell, who voted to acquit, but delivered a scathing monologue slamming Trump for encouraging his supporters to storm the Capitol building and overturn the results of the 2020 presidential election.
+Pelosi also took aim at Senate Minority Leader Mitch McConnell, who voted to acquit but previously delivered a scathing monologue slamming Trump for encouraging his supporters to storm the Capitol building and overturn the results of the 2020 presidential election.

 In his speech, McConnell repeatedly attacked Trump, saying that he was "morally responsible" for the riots.
 However, the Republican said that he cannot vote to convict because Trump is no longer in office and the entire process was therefore unconstitutional.